rasca/ras-blog/src/content/writings/2025-03-21-agents-ecosystem.md

 general models just haven't been trained on subtle, confidential and specific topics.

+Not only that, but users will want a company taking responsibility for their agent's actions and a fallback with support measures in place when things don't go as planned.
+This is also true for regulated markets like finance, legal, or medical advice where liability is mandatory and the surface risk is enough for big AI companies to leave in the hands of smaller vertical companies.

+Imagine talking to an Argentinian immigration attorney where knowing when to talk to specific people or bend standard processes is as crucial for success as knowing the public laws.

 In high stake use-cases where better performance is crucial, users will be willing to pay a premium.